 For a comprehensive list of requirements for both admission and completion of this program, please visit the Nursing page on the HCC website.

-Nursing students must achieve a C+ or better in all PNR, PHM and BIO courses to graduate from the HCC Nursing Programs.
+Practical Nursing students must achieve a C+ or better in all required courses to graduate from the Practical Nursing program.
 Sciences courses need to be completed within seven years of applying to the program.